 - Understand your policy.
 Standard home insurance doesn't include flood coverage, which must be purchased separately through the federal government's National Flood Insurance Program.
 Note that NFIP policy limits are $250,000 for the property and $100,000 on the contents.
 So if you need more, you'll need to get excess and surplus coverage, available from some insurers.

-How much will my home insurance rate increase after filing a claim?
+How much does homeowners insurance go up after a claim?

 Claim type | Average % increase | Average % increase for two claims |